oxan/djangorestframework-dataclasses/README.rst

 Union types
 ~~~~~~~~~~~
-Dataclasses contain union fields are supported and can be used by extra package install:
+Dataclasses contain union fields are supported and can be used by extra package installtion:
 ::

     $ pip install djangorestframework-dataclasses[union]